 Our program is a 12-month postgraduate curriculum that offers training opportunities in acute care, clinical services, medication safety, and pharmacy management and leadership.
 PGY1 residents take on the role of clinical pharmacists and provide care to patients in a variety of settings under the guidance of skilled preceptors.

 The NCH Healthcare System Pharmacy Residency program provides an in-depth experience in pharmacy practice, pharmacotherapy, medication safety, management and leadership.
 Our curriculum is designed to meet all training requirements of the ASHP accreditation standards.
-After four weeks of Orientation, the program consists of five core learning experiences, three longitudinal learning experiences and two electives.
+After five weeks of Orientation, the program consists of five core learning experiences, four longitudinal learning experiences and two electives.
 The residents may choose to do more than one rotation in the same practice area (See Program Structure).

 One of the major strengths of our program is the number of instructors with several years of experience in various clinical specialties (e.g. oncology, critical care, internal medicine, cardiology and surgery).
 Residents will grow exponentially in their clinical skills and provision of complete pharmaceutical care.